Mississauga library logo

 Given to projects that exemplify the six Healthy Community Design elements

-The Mississauga Urban Design Awards includes a People’s Choice Award.
-This award is given to the project voted by the public as its favourite design project.
+The Mississauga Urban Design Awards also includes a People’s Choice Award where the public can vote for their favourite urban design project online.

 People’s Choice Award

-Given to the project that receives the most votes from the public through online voting.
+Given to the project that receives the most public support through online voting

-Every nomination will be reviewed for excellence across several criteria, including:
+Every submission will be reviewed for excellence across several criteria, including:

 Citywide significance